department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 <div class="va-introtext">

 We offer some life insurance programs to service members and Veterans that are now closed to new enrollees.
-Learn more about these programs and when they closed.
+Learn more about these programs and what to do if you want to convert your policy.

 </div>